-- 19.4.2 Community consultation and landowner liaison has been key to the development of the scheme and to the environmental assessment process.
-A range of measures have been used to engage the community and have included consultation events that are outlined in Chapter 7. - 19.4.3 Accordingly, the Proposed Scheme is considered compliant with the requirements of PAN 3/2010 Community Engagement.
+- 19.4.2 Community consultation and landowner liaison has been key to the development of the Proposed Scheme and to the environmental assessment process.
+A range of measures have been used to engage the community and have included consultation events that are outlined in Chapter 7. - 19.4.3 Accordingly, the Proposed Scheme is considered compliant with the requirements of PAN 3/2010 'Community Engagement'.